 - Age: In general, you’ll pay more in long-term care insurance if you take out a policy when you’re older, since you’re probably less healthy and you’re closer to needing the assistance the policy covers.
 This is why the AALTCI recommends you begin shopping for long-term care insurance between the ages of 52 of 64.

 - Marital status: When combined, premiums tend to be lower for married couples than they would be for individuals paying for a personal policy.

 - Gender: Because women tend to live longer than men and make claims more frequently than their male counter parts, women tend to pay more for insurance premiums.
 The AALTCI study showed that a single female pays an annual premium of $3,700 on average while the single man that age paid $2,220.

 - Carrier policies: Each insurance carrier sets its own rates and underwriting standards.
 In fact, costs for the same services can vary widely from one company to another.
 This is why you should gather quotes from various carriers.
 You can also work with an experienced long-term care insurance agent who can gather these for you and help you understand the differences between insurance policies.
 They can also help you determine the kind of coverage you’re likely to need, so you don’t over-insure.

 The average 65-year-old today has a 70% chance of needing some kind of long-term care eventually, according to the Urban Institute and the U.S. Department of Health and Human Services.
 Of those who need it, most would use it for about two years, but around 20% would require it for more than five years.

-The smart money, then, would prepare for this significant cost.
-To give you a sense of how much bills can run, below are the estimated annual costs of different types of long-term care services, according to Genworth Financial, which has been tracking them since 2004.
+To give you a sense of how much bills can run, below are the 2021 estimated annual costs of different types of long-term care services.
+These are according to Genworth Financial, which has been tracking them since 2004.